xvik/dropwizard-guicey/src/doc/docs/guide/scan.md

     It's a bad idea to use classpath scan for resolving extensions from 3rd party jars.
 Group extensions from external jars into bundles.
 Usually, external libraries are well defined and all used extensions are already known and unlikely to change often, so it's better to manually install them through custom guicey bundle: bundle "documents" extensions.
-    If you want plug-n-play behaviour (bundle installed when jar appear in classpath) then use bundle lookup (enabled by default) which could load bundles with service loader definition (ServiceLoaderBundleLookup).
+    If you want plug-n-play behaviour (bundle installed when jar appear in classpath) then use bundle lookup (enabled by default) which could load bundles with [service loader definition](bundles.md#service-loader-lookup).